Customs regulations

 The only exception is luggage sent by mail or courier service, which is subject to the regulations for postal consignments.

-For more information, please visit the Customs homepage.
+For more information, please visit the Customs homepage (external link).